A topic from the subject of Biochemistry in Chemistry.

 • Ligand-binding experiments: Ligand-binding experiments are used to measure the binding of ligands to receptors.
 Ligand-binding experiments can be used to determine the affinity of a ligand for a receptor and to identify the structural requirements for ligand binding.

 • Receptor-activation experiments: Receptor-activation experiments are used to measure the activation of receptors by ligands.
-Receptor-activation experiments can be used to determine the potency of a ligand and to identify the downstream signalling pathways that are activated by the receptor.
+Receptor-activation experiments can be used to determine the potency of a ligand and to identify the downstream signaling pathways that are activated by the receptor.

 • Second-messenger experiments: Second-messenger experiments are used to measure the production of second messengers in response to the activation of receptors.
-Second-messenger experiments can be used to identify the second messengers that are involved in a particular signalling pathway.
+Second-messenger experiments can be used to identify the second messengers that are involved in a particular signaling pathway.

 Data Analysis